Arsuh/FLCD/README.md

 ## Parser
 The parser splits the source code by every delimiter and constructs one symbol table for identifiers and constants.

+## PIF Generation
+The program internal form is represented as a linked list.
+The parses splits all tokens and looks for any lexical errors.
+If everything is fine the files ST.out and PIF.out are generated, otherwise an exception is thrown.